smar377/kubernetes/cka-with-practice-tests-udemy/13-lightning-labs/01-lightning-lab.md

 ### 3. A `kubeconfig` file called `admin.kubeconfig` has been created in `/root/CKA`.
 There is something wrong with the configuration.
 Troubleshoot and fix it

-*Answer:* We noticed that port configured for the Kube API server is wrongly set to `4380`.
-We need to edit and change that to default `6443`:
+*Answer:* We noticed that the port configured for the Kube API server is wrongly set to `4380`.
+We need to edit the given `kube-config` file and correct it to (default) `6443`:

 ```bash
 $ kubectl config view --kubeconfig /root/CKA/admin.kubeconfig